Usage

 SNMP subagent using AgentX protocol.
 This allows you to get

-information about local system and remote systems through
+information about the local system and remote systems through

 SNMP.